ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/03-amortised-analysis.md

 - Prio 3: make self-organising lists a "case study"
 :::

-This module presents the concept of
+This section presents the concept of
 [amortized analysis]{.term}, which is the analysis for a series of operations taken as a whole.
 In particular, amortized analysis allows us to deal with the situation where the